BaifeiRen/BaifeiRen.github.io/_pages/cv.md

 Education
 ======
 * Ph.D in Geography, the University of British Columbia, 2027 (expected)
-* M.L.A., Peking University, 2020
+* M.L.A., Peking University
-* B.Eng. in Urban Planning, Huazhong University of Science and Technology, 2017
+* B.Eng. in Urban Planning, Huazhong University of Science and Technology

 Work experience
 ======